Great results with nominal effort

 I’ve installed just about every type of flooring the world has ever known.
 So when my wife chose luxury vinyl planks (LVP) for the new dining room floor, my first thought was: Why couldn’t she pick something I already know how to do?
-Now I’ll have to muddle through installing vinyl plank flooring — an unfamiliar product, hoping to avoid costly mistakes along the way.
+Now I’ll have to muddle through installing floating vinyl plank flooring — an unfamiliar product, hoping to avoid costly mistakes along the way.

 But it turns out that there was nothing to worry about floating vinyl plank flooring.
 I was able to install 150 sq. ft. in less than a day without any problems.
 Installing vinyl plank flooring was was fast and easy compared with the other floors I’ve installed.
 And the next time we need new flooring, my vote will be for luxury vinyl.
-This article will walk you through the installing vinyl plank flooring process I followed and show you some key tips along the way.
+This article will walk you through the installing vinyl plank flooring process I followed and show you some key tips along the way when learning how to install vinyl flooring.